pagkly/Zed/Investopedia4/What Are a Company's Earnings.md

 ### Earnings per Share

 Earnings per share ([EPS](https://www.investopedia.com/terms/e/eps.asp)) is a commonly cited ratio used to show the company's profitability on a per-share basis.
-It is calculated by dividing the company's total earnings by the number of shares outstanding.
+It is calculated by dividing the company's total earnings by the number of [[Shares|shares]] outstanding.

 ### Price-to-Earnings